Mind0xP/Frida-Python-Binding/README.md

 # Frida-Python-Binding
-Easy to use Frida python binding script t
+Easy to use Frida python binding script for Android reversing automation.

+# So whats in it ?